 Baya Mahieddine Borj El Kifan - Blida, 1931-1998

-Baya remained in Algeria throughout her life, even during the 1990s civil war, and died in Blida in 1998.
-Her work has since gained international acclaim, with retrospectives at Grey Art Gallery (NYU, 2018), Sharjah Art Museum (2021), Institut du Monde Arabe (2022), and Vieille Charité in Marseille (2023).
-Her pieces are held in major collections including CNAP (Paris), Maeght Foundation, Mathaf (Doha), the Barjeel Art Foundation (Sharjah) and Dalloul Foundation (Beirut), and many others worldwide.
+Baya chose to remain in Algeria throughout her life, even during the turmoil of the 1990s civil war.
+She passed away in Blida in 1998.
+Since then, her work has received broad international recognition, with retrospectives at Grey Art Gallery, NYU (2018), the Sharjah Art Museum (2021), the Institut du Monde Arabe, Paris (2022), and the Vieille Charité, Musée de Marseille (2023).

 -